Ephigenia/circleboard2/README.md

 If you’re planning to run you own instance i would recommend to fork this project and connect it to a [heroku](https://www.heroku.com/) project.

+You can run your own instance

+    npm start

 ## Develop

 Before you can start testing or developing you’ll have to install all dependencies with: